 Arrive this morning in Buenos Aires, set on the Rio de la Plata, and check in your hotel.
 In the afternoon, enjoy a guided overview of the city, seeing its Beaux Arts palaces, grand boulevards, and the famous balcony forever associated with Eva Peron.
 In the early evening gather for an informal reception and a drink at the hotel.

 This morning's charter flight will bring you over Patagonia before landing in Ushuaia, the southernmost city in the world.
 If the weather is fine, you'll have a chance to view the spectacular mountains rising out of the Beagle Channel as you enjoy lunch on a catamaran cruise.
 Then, you'll embark the expedition ship and set sail.

-Awake well into your journey across the Drake Passage---a milestone in any adventurer's personal travel history---with time to hear talks preparing you for the exciting days ahead.
+You'll awake this morning into your journey across the Drake Passage.
+Lying between Cape Horn and the Antarctic Peninsula, the Drake holds a unique place in maritime lore.
+The Drake Passage is unforgettable—a milestone in any adventurer's personal travel history—with time to hear talks preparing you for the exciting days ahead.